rob-brown/tricks-of-the-trade-jekyll/_posts/2022-05-01-amiibo-personality-analysis.markdown

 ---
 ## Summary

 A while back, Ske reverse-engineered the SSBU amiibo personality calculation.
-The calculation is fairly complicated and this article will explain it to a level anyone else can understand.
+The calculation is fairly complicated and this article will explain it to a level others can understand.

 ## Personality Calculation